-Given that vitreous detachment is not serious in itself and usually takes place without major complications.
-Treatment as such is not necessary in principle, although it will in any case require periodic ophthalmologic check-ups to monitor its evolution.
+Given that vitreous detachment is not dangerous in itself and usually takes place without significant complications.
+Treatment, as such, is not necessary in principle, although it will, in any case, require periodic ophthalmologic check-ups to monitor its evolution.

 However, it can also happen that vitreous detachment causes a hole or tear in the retina.
-It will be essential to intervene with laser in order to create a protective barrier around the affected area.
+It will be essential to intervene with a laser to create a protective barrier around the affected area.

-It is important to know that once the symptoms of vitreous detachment appear in one eye.
-Also, the risk of presenting in the other is greater.
+It is essential to know that once the symptoms of vitreous detachment appear in one eye.
+Also, the risk of presenting in the other is more significant.

-In short, we can consider early diagnosis as a fundamental element in preventing retinal detachment and, consequently, the production of much more serious consequences for sight than vitreous detachment
+In short, we can consider early diagnosis as a fundamental element in preventing retinal detachment and, consequently, the production of much more severe consequences for sight than vitreous detachment